roseispink/Arkanoidks/README.md

 Hello,

-this is my own project to create a old game named Arkanoid, which wa created in 1986.
+this is my creating project a old game named Arkanoid, which wa created in 1986.